Skip to main content

 Some cats can eat cheese and be just fine, but cheese shouldn’t be a part of your cat’s regular diet.
 Cheese doesn’t provide any nutrition that cats need.
 Instead, their bodies are designed for meat-based diets, and they’ll get much better nutritional value out of meats.

-Cheese can also be problematic for cats who need to lose weight or for cats who are on a low-sodium diet.
-Cheese is high in calories, so it can contribute to weight gain and make it difficult for overweight cats to lose weight.
+Cheese can also be problematic for cats who need to lose weight or for kitties who are on a low-sodium diet.
+Cheese is high in calories, so it can contribute to weight gain and make it difficult for overweight cats to lose those pounds.

 While it’s usually best to avoid cheese entirely, your vet may approve giving your cat a little bit of cheese if it makes it easier to get your cat to take medication.
 Always keep these amounts minimal and consider using a different type of treat, like chicken, when possible.